postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-compile-time.md

   - a method or field of an aspect;
   - a type (`class`, `struct`, `record`, ...);
   - an assembly, using `[assembly: CompileTime]`.
-- Code that can run either at compile time or at run time must be annotated with the [<xref:Metalama.Framework.Aspects.RunTimeOrCompileTimeAttribute?text=RunTimeOrCompileTime>] custom attribute.
+- Code that can either execute at compile or run time must be annotated with the [<xref:Metalama.Framework.Aspects.RunTimeOrCompileTimeAttribute?text=RunTimeOrCompileTime>] custom attribute.

 ## Calling other packages from compile-time code